qnguyen1010/Mask_RCNN/README.md

 3. Python code: Mask_R_CNN_Kangaroo.ipynb

-Follow step by step in the Mask R-CNN-Kangaroo.ipynb.
+Follow step by step in the Mask_R_CNN_Kangaroo.ipynb.

 First, clone the Mask_RCNN library.
 Install the libary and verify installation.